adbecker/tsiR/README.md

 ```
 ### Final note

-Remember all of these examples used ```IP = 2```, if the data is aggregated by one week, three weeks, etc, you have to specify this consistently or globally.
+Note that all of these examples used biweekly data, ```IP = 2```.
+If the data is aggregated by a different number of weeks, you must specificy this globally and consistently.

 ### Issues